 Magneto Kills Wolverine

-In the world of comics, Marvel’s five-part series Ultimatum stands out as an extraordinary tale with captivating plotlines.
+The 5-part series stands out as an extraordinary tale with captivating plotlines.
 The series, penned by Jeph Loeb and illustrated by David Finch, centers around the catastrophic events that unfold when Magneto, driven by revenge, manipulates the Earth’s magnetic poles.
 As a result, a massive tidal wave overtakes New York City, causing widespread devastation and loss of life, altering the course of the Marvel Universe.
 Throughout Ultimatum, readers witness the efforts of various superhero teams, including the X-Men, Avengers, and Fantastic Four, as they struggle to save the world from impending doom while grappling with the nuances of morality and sacrifice.

 This comic is purely for shock value, but it’s fun to read, and it’s a good story as well.
 The art work is also excellent.
 I am especially fond of the coloring.
 As I have said, Magneto Kills Wolverine, and as with all the deaths in this issue, it is pretty violent.
 Personally, I am a sucker for gore, which there is plenty of in the Ultimatum series.
 If you want to see heroes dying (and who doesn’t?) then check out Ultimatum (affiliate link) for yourself.